-This is a huge festival all across India, and is a wonderful time to visit.
-Of course, many family members may already be visiting, as Diwali, like many religious festivals, is not only a time of religious celebration but also a time for people to get onto Fly.com and arrange to come and stay with their family.
-The large Indian community in London, UK is just one example of Hindu people who visit for the period.
+This is a huge festival all across India and is a wonderful time to visit.
+Of course, many family members visit their homes.
+The large Indian community in London, UK is just one example of Hindu people who visit for the period, so it may be considered as a time to come back home for Indians.

 When is Diwali Celebrated?